LifeSource Vitamins

 • Chia & sacha inchi for omega-3 & antioxidant defense*

-3rd-Party Testing: Every batch is verified by independent labs for identity, potency, and purity.
+3rd-Party Testing: Every batch is independently verified for identity, potency, and purity.
 Click here to see our 3rd-party testing.

 LifeSource Vitamins — Proudly American — Since 1992